-HIGH-RISK BINGE DRINKING
+HIGH-RISK BINGE DRIN

 High-risk binge drinking continues to be a serious concern on college campuses.
-According to a national report, 82 percent of college students drink and 37 percent reported binge drinking (five or more drinks on one occasion) in the past two weeks.
+According to a national report, 82 percent of college students drink and 37 percent reported binge drinking in the past two weeks.

-Data from a 2012 U.S. Department of Health and Human Services report to Congress suggests the college environment influences drinking practices - where, although collegebound 12th-graders are less likely than non-college bound peers to report heavy drinking, college students report higher rates of binge drinking than college-age youth not attending college.
+Data from a 2012 U.S. Department of Health and Human Services report to Congress suggests the college environment influences drinking practices - where, although collegebound 12th-graders are less likely than non-college-bound peers to report heavy drinking, college students report higher rates of binge drinking than college-age youth not attending college.
 And the usual number of drinks consumed is much higher when two or more other people are present than when drinking with one person or alone.